Villa Wedding in St. Thomas

 This dude was in for a rude awakening if his wife ever decides to call an attorney.

-(Having spent 5 minutes with the guy, I kinda hoped she gets her hands on every one of his assets.)
+(I don’t like to kiss and tell, but having spent 5 minutes with the guy, I kinda hopes she gets her hands on every one of his assets if things go south.)

 A marriage performed in St. Thomas is in fact a legal marriage.
 It is recognized in all 50 states (and in over 100 countries with the addition of an Apostille).